rmcclosk/netabc/README.md

 procedure (./configure && make && make install) should work.

-If you want to build straight from the git repo, for example if you are interested in adding new network models, you need to run ./autogen.sh first to create configure, then follow the same build procedure.
+If you want to build straight from the git repo, for example if you are interested in adding new network models, first clone the repository using `git clone --recursive`.
+You must use `--recursive` because a forked version of the igraph library has been packaged as a submodule.
+Then run `./autogen.sh` to create the configure script, and build as usual.
 This requires recent versions of the autotools, flex, and bison.

 ## Use